 Russia Backs Belarus Into a Corner

 With a lack of domestic progressive economic reforms, Belarus’ economy managed to sustain itself, largely thanks to unprecedented economic subsidies from Russia.
-For long time, Belarus benefited from reexporting Russian oil products it bought with subsidies.
+For a long time, Belarus benefited from reexporting Russian oil products it bought with subsidies.
 However, over the next six years, Russia’s so-called “tax maneuver” will gradually increase the price of oil for Belarus to the world level.

 Together with the tax maneuver, Russia’s Prime Minister Dmitry Medvedev issued an “integration ultimatum” that tightly links further financial and economic support to the advanced union integration.